i visited your website today.

 here, patience grows untended among bright Wyoming wildflowers — it makes the morning air feel crisp in your lungs. the streams this time of year are just beginning to shake ice free and mutter to themselves, and you may see the water is well-stocked with wild, untamed composure and equanimity.

-i want to let in the morning early spring sun & its crisp breeze chaperone to glance across neatly stacked white ceramic plates and mugs, like a kind older couple at a gallery opening, and i want to watch a curious parcel of mule deer flirt between the forest and nearby clearing
+i want to let in the early spring morning sun & its crisp breeze chaperone to glance across neatly stacked white ceramic plates and mugs, like a kind, curious older couple at a gallery opening, and i want to watch a curious parcel of mule deer flirt between the forest and nearby clearing

-if by “open to new opportunities”, you mean the infinite number of warm new days and quiet frontiers hiding in every golden plain and conversational creek in the rocky mountain west; if you mean never choosing same-day shipping or nervous meetings or unkind car horns, then yes,
+if by “open to new opportunities”, you mean the infinite number of warm new days and quiet frontiers hiding in every golden plain and every conversational creek in the rocky mountain west... if you mean never again choosing same-day shipping or nervous meetings or unkind car horns, then yes,

 i don’t mind if after all of this, my life amounts to anything by the yardstick of capital; if i don’t quite make it into the photo finish of the rat race. i think if at the end of this, all i’ve done is opened the door for strangers and lost count of sunrises, that’d be okay.